seanrioux/user-story-examples/index.md

 - As a Product Manager, I want to view user story examples, so that I can learn their structure

-When designing a system (e.g., a product or service) we create mulitple user stories to to conceptualize the end to end user experience or customer journey.
+When designing a system (e.g., a product or service) we often create many user stories to conceptualize the end-to-end user experience.

-On this site you'll find user stories organized by user experience.
-Examples will cover typical use cases, for example:
+On this site you'll find example user stories organized by type of user experience.
+These will cover typical use cases, for example:

 - Ordering delivery
 - Booking travel accomidation